Galliard Homes Limited

 The amount of SDLT you ultimately pay depends on the purchase price of the property.

-As a second home buyer you will pay the standard rate plus a 3% surcharge.
+As a second home buyer you will pay the standard rate plus a 5% surcharge (as of 31 October 2024).

 The easiest way to work out how much SDLT you will pay is by using our stamp duty calculator.